dom-kufel/dominik-kufel.github.io/blog/_posts/2024-06-17-neural_quantum-intro.md

 \end{equation}
 where set of samples $$\{s_i\}$$ are typically generated by a Metropolis-Hastings algorithm[^4] and $$\{s_i\}$$ make a Monte Carlo Markov Chain (MCMC).

-At first it might sound like a bit of a crazy idea!
+At first it might sound a bit wild!
 In MCMC we create a chain of bit string configurations used for sampling $$s_0 \rightarrow s_1 \rightarrow \cdots \rightarrow s_{N_{samples}}$$.
-If an update rule is ergodic[^5] then MCMC chain will (at least!) eventually converge to sampling from an underlying true probability distribution.
-Generically, it is unclear, however, how long the MCMC chains need to be in order to do so (and we know some adversarial distributions for which length of a chain, also known as *mixing time*, need to be exponentially long).
-So why it does not kill the method above?
-First, for ground states of *stoquastic* Hamiltonians it is possible to prove that the length of the MCMC chain needs to be only polynomial in system size <a href="#references">*[Bravyi+ (2023)]*</a>[^6].
-Second, one can just 'hope for the best' and check some characteristics of MCMC methods (such as [autocorrelation time](http://www.hep.fsu.edu/~berg/teach/mcmc08/material/lecture07mcmc3.pdf)and [Rsplit](https://projecteuclid.org/journals/bayesian-analysis/volume-16/issue-2/Rank-Normalization-Folding-and-Localization--An-Improved-R%cb%86-for/10.1214/20-BA1221.full)) which can often tell you if something goes wrong with the sampling.
-Third, for some specific neural network architectures (i.e autoregressive neural networks) MCMC methods are not needed but instead one can use more reliable direct sampling <a href="#references">*[Sharir+ (2019)]*</a>.
+If the update rule is ergodic[^5] then MCMC chain will eventually converge to sampling from an underlying true probability distribution.
+However, the required chain length (or mixing time) can be uncertain and sometimes exponentially long for some adversarial examples of distributions.
+So why doesn't it kill the method above?

+1. For ground states of *stoquastic* Hamiltonians, the MCMC chain is *provably* polynomial in system size <a href="#references">*[Bravyi+ (2023)]*</a>[^6].
+2. One can just 'hope for the best' and monitor some quality characteristics of MCMC methods (such as [autocorrelation time](http://www.hep.fsu.edu/~berg/teach/mcmc08/material/lecture07mcmc3.pdf)and [Rsplit](https://projecteuclid.org/journals/bayesian-analysis/volume-16/issue-2/Rank-Normalization-Folding-and-Localization--An-Improved-R%cb%86-for/10.1214/20-BA1221.full)) which can often detect sampling issues.
+3. For specific neural network architectures, such as autoregressive networks, MCMC methods are not needed - one can use more reliable direct sampling <a href="#references">*[Sharir+ (2019)]*</a>.

 <blockquote class="note">
   <b>Key idea 2:</b> Estimate expectation value of energy (loss function) through Monte Carlo Markov chain sampling.
 </blockquote>

 ### Energy optimization
-Great, so we know how to evaluate energy efficiently but how to minimize it?
-Well, I guess the answer is quite obvious: steepest descent!
+Great!
+So we know how to evaluate energy efficiently, but how to minimize it?
+The answer is simple: steepest descent!

 In the simplest form it will correspond to a gradient descent algorithm for neural network parameters $$\theta$$
 \begin{equation}